 If the stain is on the outside of the fabric, blot it with a cloth and chlorine-free, bleach-free spot remover like Grandma’s Secret Spot Remover.
-Follow the specific directions of the back of your spot remover for best results.
+Follow the specific directions on the back of your spot remover for the best results.

 Do not aggressively or directly rub embroidery with stains on it, though, or you risk damaging the delicate threads!